Hussain4398/starter-gatsby-blog/README.md

 <details><summary>Create an Order</summary>
  <p>

-  - <a href="#Introduction">Introduction</a>
+  - <a href="#Introduction">What is an order</a>
-  - <a href="#How-to-access-create-order">How to access create order</a>
+  - <a href="#How-to-access-create-order">How to access an create order</a>
   - <a href="#How-to-create-an-order">How to create an order</a>

  <a id="Introduction"></a>
- ## Introduction
+ ## What is an order

+An order is when a customer informs you of their desire to purchase your product.
+Merchants can create an order for 2 reasons:

- This function is for merchants to add orders, in the instance where customer orders need to be re-sent but have been marked as sent in the system.
+   1. customer orders need to be re-sent but have been marked as sent in the system.
 Such as, if a customer recieves an incomplete order and has to be sent the remainder of their ordered items.
- The create an order dashboard has multiple features that streamline your process of creating an order, such as:
+   2. merchants to experience the order creation process.

+ key features to note on create order are:
   - Each order is given an automatically generated reference ID, specific to each order.
-This ID is seen on the top right of the screen as seen in the image below.

  <p align="center"><img width="400" height="100" alt="[Screenshot 2022-03-25 at 4 07 26 PM]" src="https://user-images.githubusercontent.com/101874906/160111380-cbe21c9c-39c6-477d-8452-233b75bbfd2b.png"
 </p>